Joseph I. Farca

 Joseph I. Farca is a partner in the Firm’s Supreme Court Division.
 He has broad experience in commercial real estate litigation in state and federal courts, with a practice that ranges from summary proceedings in New York City Civil Court, to complex real property and contract disputes in New York State Supreme Court and the United States District and Bankruptcy Courts.
 Mr. Farca’s practice includes breach of contract actions, ejectment actions, construction claims and disputes, lien law disputes, foreclosures, fraud actions, actions to rescind or to reform a lease, Article 78 proceedings, and actions for declaratory and injunctive relief, including Yellowstone applications.

-Mr. Farca is a member of the Real Property Law Section and the Landlord and Tenant Proceedings Committee of the New York Bar Association and the State Court of Superior Jurisdiction Committee of the New York City Bar Association.
+Mr. Farca is a member of the Real Property Law Section and the Landlord and Tenant Proceedings Committee of the New York State Bar Association, and of the State Court of Superior Jurisdiction Committee of the New York City Bar Association.
 He also a member of the Board of Editors of the Law Journal’s Commercial Leasing Law & Strategy newsletter.

 - Fordham University School of Law, J.D. – 1995